 Kyal Hunter

-In FY23, we undertook several initiatives to enhance employee attraction and recruitment and better position Evolution to achieve its ambitious growth plans over the next two to three years.
+In FY24, we undertook several initiatives to enhance employee attraction and recruitment and better position Evolution to achieve its growth strategy over the next three years.
 Initiatives included:

-• Consolidated the reporting of recruitment statistics through enhanced recruitment dashboards
+• Consolidating the reporting of recruitment statistics with enhanced and accessible recruitment dashboards enabling dynamic analysis and decision-making.

 Retention rate